 Consumer rights can sometimes be tricky so it’s easy for shoppers to get a little muddled about what their rights are and what they are entitled to.
 Add in the pressure of Christmas shopping and the disappointment of a present not being as expected then there’s even more confusion and sometimes upset.
-So, to help you get through the consumer rights fog, let’s try to clear up some of the most common misconceptions consumers often have:
+Here we try to clear up some of the most common misconceptions consumers often have.

 If only it were that simple.
 Unfortunately when you buy something from a bricks and mortar shop you are not automatically entitled to a refund because it’s really up to the trader’s returns policy, as long as it does not adversely affect your statutory rights (e.g. your right to a repair/replacement or refund when a good is faulty).
 However, most traders do offer some sort of exchange or refund as a sort of goodwill gesture.
 This is why it’s so important for Christmas shoppers to ask what the trader’s returns policy is and if they do offer an exchange or refund check the timeframe, in particular, if there is an extension beyond Christmas week (in case your loved one really doesn’t like those snazzy socks).
 Don’t forget to keep those receipts!

-2. ‘It’s more of risk shopping online because you’ve less rights then when you buy from a shop on the high street.’
+‘It’s more of a risk shopping online because you’ve fewer rights than when you buy from a shop on the high street.’